dallaylaen/arrow-sm-js/README.md

 All callbacks follow the same pattern
 `function( trigger, oldState, newState )`.
+Of course `newState` is undefined unless it's determined.

 If the SM function is bound to an object, so is any of the callbacks,